Tronald/CoordinateSharp/README.md

 /***********************************************************/

-//Initialize with signed degree (Standard Method) Coordinate c = new Coordinate(47.6062, -122.3321, new DateTime(2018,6,5,10,10,0));
+//Initialize with signed degree (standard method) Coordinate c = new Coordinate(47.6062, -122.3321, new DateTime(2018,6,5,10,10,0));

 /***IF OTHER FORMAT IS USED SUCH AS DEGREE MINUTES SECONDS***/